gcinfo-org/gcinfo.org/kb/medical-interfiling/medical.md

 - MMR
 - Varicella (Chickenpox) (if you had Chickenpox then you don't need to take vaccine, you can mention this to your doctor.
 This is fine, many Asians had this.)
 - COVID-19 (from Oct-01-2021)
+- Hepatitis B
 - Flu (Seasonal)
 - If you have any other records, then take those.
 If you don't have any vaccine records then also fine, your doctor will advice you to take required vaccines.

-<font color=red>If you are pregnant or has underlying health condition then don't take any vaccine before consulting Civil Surgeon and your primary physician.
-They will advice you.</font>
+<p class="red-infobox">If you are pregnant or has underlying health condition then don't take any vaccine before consulting Civil Surgeon and your primary physician.
+They will advice you.</p>

 See also [USCIS Vaccination Requirements page](https://www.uscis.gov/tools/designated-civil-surgeons/vaccination-requirements)